Unlocking solutions for displaced girls and young women27 June 2022

 Mobilize collective action and empower displaced people to be part of the solution

 Whilst acknowledging that governments have the primary responsibility to find solutions for internal displacement, including for displaced girls and young women, the Action Agenda recognises the need for a ‘whole-of-society approach’.
 That is, solutions for internal displacement should include a variety of actors in their design, implementation and monitoring, including internally displaced people themselves.

 Collective action across society is not only a matter of principle but one of efficiency and effectiveness.
 Having IDPs themselves, NGOs and national human rights institutions engaged in the process of drafting solutions allows for policymakers to tap into expertise that can foster innovative and all-encompassing solutions.

 A crucial part of collective action involves the participation of IDPs themselves, including children and young people, in the search for a solution.
 Concretely, it means to unpack and provide the necessary support, considering particular measures to guarantee the participation of IDPs of diverse ages, genders and backgrounds.

 The challenges ahead are huge.
 Climate change, growing conflicts, economic crises and scepticism over global solidarity will certainly put the Action Agenda to the test.
 Yet, through collective action and by putting children and gender equality at the centre of our efforts, we have a good chance to find solutions that better respond to the needs of displaced girls and young women, and indeed, all those affected by internal displacement.

 Emergencies, Protection from violence, Child protection in emergencies

-Activism child marriage Child protection in emergencies Children with disabilities Civic engagement Climate change Climate change activism Comprehensive sexuality education Education in emergencies Food crisis Gender-based violence girls' leadership Migrant and displaced children Organisation information Out-of-school children Safeguarding Sexual and reproductive health services Untagged Youth in media
+Activism child marriage Child protection in emergencies Children with disabilities Civic engagement Climate change Climate change activism COVID-19 Education in emergencies Food crisis Gender-based violence girls' leadership Migrant and displaced children Organisation information Out-of-school children Safeguarding Sexual and reproductive health services Untagged Youth in media